 Girls are surrounded by positive adults and peers who serve as motivational speakers and role models in our community.
 Many of our mentors are women who themselves have risen from poverty and adversity to become productive members of their communities.
 Many of the girls who have participated in our programs are currently leading productive lives and report that being a part of our mentoring program is a contributing factor to their success in life.

 Y.E.S. programs are successful due to the consistency in our approach and message as well as the collaboration, respect and confidence we have received from communities.
 Y.E.S. continually receives requests and invitations for training and support for programs for at-risk youth.
 We offer mentoring programs in schools, foster homes, community centers and faith-based organizations.
-We also offer an annual Dream Girls Conference which attracts over 1,200 girls and adults from over 61 counties in South Carolina and beyond.
+We also offer an annual Dream Girls Conference which attracts nearly 2,000 girls and adults from South Carolina and beyond.

 Girls remain in our programs for an average of two consecutive years.
 Our evaluations also reveal that over 85% of our participants successfully complete our programs.